-A mini-Muddy tour of the stunning contemporary new sculpture garden at Shakespeare's New Place and ongoing restoration of Anne Hathaway's Cottage garden.
+Been to visit the stunning contemporary new sculpture garden at Shakespeare's New Place in Stratford yet?

 Earlier this year I was invited on a very interesting national Gardens Media Tour of the contemporary sculpture garden at Shakespeare’s New Place in Stratford-upon-Avon, and ongoing restoration of Ellen Willmott’s original designs at Anne Hathaway’s Cottage gardens, Shottery.
 It was led by New Place Project manager Nic Fulcher, a historian, and Shakespeare Birthplace Trusts’ Head of Gardens Glyn Jones.
 We stopped for a delicious lunch at the lovely Anne Hathaway’s Cottage Garden Cafe en route – definitely well worth a visit too!

 A stone’s throw away from the RSC Theatres in the heart of Stratford is the stunning contemporary new sculpture garden at Shakespeare’s New Place.
 It celebrated its first birthday on Sunday August 20.
 This is the re-interpreted site where Shakespeare’s family home once stood and where he lived until his death in 1616.

 Specially commissioned new sculptures and artworks were unveiled to mark the 400th anniversary of the Stratford playwright’s death last summer.
 It was decided to re-design the space with the assistance of Theatre Designer Timothy O’Brien, an RSC Artistic Associate, and engineer Chris Wise, who helped design London Velodrome and the Millennium Bridge.
 Instead of a literal representation of the house, they opted for an imaginative journey into the world Shakespeare knew with stunning new artworks, night lighting and garden designs.